fscorrupt/Posterizarr/README.md

     <br>

     - `UseBackgroundAsTitleCard`: Set to `true` if you prefer show background as TitleCard, default is `false` where it uses episode image as TitleCard.
+    - `BackgroundFallback`: Set to `false` if you want to skip Background fallback for TitleCard images if no TitleCard was found.
     - `AddOverlay`: Set to `true` to add the defined TitleCard overlay file to the TitleCard image.
     - `AddBorder`: Set to `true` to add a border to the TitleCard image.
     - `borderwidth`: Border width.